emergentworks/curriculum/webdev/supplemental.md

 ## Contribution Note

-We want to be continuously respectful for both mentor and mentee time.
+We want to be continuously respectful of both mentor and mentee time.
 If you have a resource to suggest, we _really_ appreciate it.
 There's, no doubt, a reason why you feel the resource is valuable.
 When you submit a suggestion, please provide a brief description of the resource, what it's value is, and any caveats that